 Students should declare a major as soon as possible after enrolling at Huston-Tillotson University.
 Upon completion of 36 semester hours, a student must apply for and file an official degree plan through the student's major program.
-The approved plan must be forwarded to the Registrar's Office for signature and for filing as part of the student's permanent record.
+The approved plan must be forwarded to the Office of Records and Registration for signature and for filing as part of the student's permanent record.
 This degree plan is used in determining course sequences to follow during each registration period.

 Student degree plans are the property of Huston-Tillotson University and are maintained by departments to ensure that students are completing the required course work leading toward completing major requirements for a degree.
 These plans are updated each semester by department chairs in conjunction with the major advisors to ensure that the degree plans are consistent with the permanent records of students.
-Copies of the complete degree plans are housed in the following offices - department chair (official copy), advisor, and Registrar's Office.
+Copies of the complete degree plans are housed in the following offices - department chair (official copy), advisor, and Office Records and Registration.

 A student may change a major by completing the Change of Major form, available in the Registrar's office.
 Any changes in a student's official degree plan must be approved in writing by the appropriate advisor, the chair of the Department in which the student is enrolled, and the chair of the department to which the student wishes to transfer.
-A copy of this completed form is submitted by the student to the Registrar's Office.
+A copy of this completed form is submitted by the student to the Office of Records and Registration.